What is Therapeutic Riding?

 Shepard Meadows is a 501(c)(3) non-profit organization and PATH International Premier Accredited Center.

-To offer a safe, compassionate environment that enables individuals to facilitate positive change and growth in their lives through interactive partnerships with horses and other animals.
+To offer a safe, compassionate environment that enables our veterans and other individuals to facilitate positive change and growth in their lives through interactive partnerships with horses and other animals.

 To be an industry-leading, inclusive therapeutic horseback riding facility that promotes quality of life for all individuals.
 Our programs focus on participant strengths and abilities to ultimately increase function, independence, confidence, health and wellness.